 Conditional expressions for plugins

-Kong Gateway - 3.14
+Uses: Kong Gateway

-Plugin conditions allow you to attach an optional condition expression to any plugin.
+Plugin conditions let you attach an optional condition expression to any plugin.
 When a request comes in, Kong Gateway evaluates the expression immediately before the plugin’s access phase.
 If the expression evaluates to true, the plugin runs normally.
 If it evaluates to false, the plugin is skipped for that request.

 Here are some common use cases for setting a condition on a plugin: